supermarin/after_talk/README.md

 ## Setup

-Clone the app, `bundle install` and `rake db:create` to create the database.
+Clone the app and run `rake bootstrap` to install dependencies and create the database.
-You can start the server with `ruby app.rb -o 0.0.0.0`.
+You can start the server with `rake server`.

 ## Leaving feedback